 An awareness of the threats to your business is fundamental to good business strategy.
 Protecting your business and its interests is a requirement for success, so you should be knowledgeable when it comes to any threats that might jeopardise your business’s security.

 In 2018 an estimated 3.5 million individuals in England and Wales experienced some type of fraud, with fraud accounting for over 30% of all crimes nationwide.
-Of these incidents, 56% were cyber-related crimes, and with this figure predicted to increase in the following calendar year – your business’s digital security is more important than ever.
+Of these incidents, 56% were cyber-related crimes, and with this figure predicted to increase in the coming years – your business’s digital security is more important than ever.

-Many SMEs are of the opinion that because of the size of their business they aren’t targets.
-In fact, the size of their business makes them more of a target for fraud, as typically their security measures are not as robust as in larger conglomerates and corporations.
+Many SMEs are of the opinion that because of the size of their business fraudsters don’t target them.
+But in reality, the size of their business makes them more of a target for fraud, as typically their security measures are not as robust as in larger conglomerates and corporations.
 This is why comprehensive precautions need to be taken when establishing your business’s digital network.

 Is your business currently secure?

 Even if your current IT support network might be secure, there are other facets of your business that might be susceptible to cyber threats.
-Many SMEs overlook their website as a cause for concern, however, this can often be the most at risk aspect for a small business with an online presence.
+For example, many SMEs overlook their website as a cause for concern, although the website can often be the most at risk aspect for a small business with an online presence.

 Typically, a business’s website is its first point of contact with customers in the digital domain as well as being a useful tool for sales, marketing and revenue if you trade online.
 In keeping with the nature of small businesses, however, a website might only exist as a supplementary afterthought.
 Regardless of your digital presence, ensuring you have the right software and plugins is essential when it comes to deterring potential cyber threats.
 With a spike in ‘ransomware’ attacks in recent years, and phishing as prevalent as ever, protecting your data is critical – and this begins with safeguarding your information online and being cautious with your digital footprint.

-If you’re unsure as to the current security measures being taken by your IT support provider, or you’re not up-to-date with what sort of data-protection is currently being offered by your website provider, a business intelligence analyst from our team might be able to provide insight into the ways your business can mitigate its risk.
-In any case, it’s best to consult an expert, like Blackhawk Intelligence, in order to understand the current structure of your business’s online presence, any security risks that you might face and how you can properly address them.
+If you’re unsure as to the current security measures being taken by your IT support provider, or you’re not up-to-date with what sort of data-protection is currently being offered by your website provider, engage an IT expert to provide insight into the ways your business can mitigate its risk.
+Discuss with the specialist the current structure of your business’s online presence, any security risks that you might face and how you can properly address them.

 How Blackhawk Intelligence can help